Notion vs Coda for internal accounting management: limits and best uses in 2026

 What the CEO must decide#

-- Which information can be stored in the workspace and which must stay in official systems?
+- Which information can be stored in the Notion or Coda workspace and which must remain in the official systems (accounting, payroll, document archive, banking)?
+Draw the line by data category, not by user convenience.

 2026 watchpoints#